Community Banking Can Help Build a Better St. Louis. Here’s How.

 There is talent in St. Louis.
 There is enormous potential in St. Louis.
-There is a better future waiting for our St. Louis; but the entrepreneurs, our dreamers and believers, who will build our brighter future need financial institutions that better understand this point while simultaneously working to serve its community by looking beyond traditional measures that only work for the bank.
+There is a better future waiting for our St. Louis; but the entrepreneurs, our dreamers, and believers, who will build our brighter future need financial institutions that better understand this point while simultaneously working to serve our community by looking beyond traditional measures that only work for the bank.
 They need a bank that looks at the community.
 And at the person.

 Every bank in this region needs to stop waiting for the community to walk into its lobby.
 Instead, we need to walk through our own lobby on our way into the community we’re charged with serving and ask, “What can we do for you today?”

 That’s what Saint Louis Bank does.
 Does your bank do the same?